Qantas looks past record loss, opens door to foreign investors

 "I think the most logical partner would be Emirates because they've already got relations with them, but there is a lot of speculation that continues to occur and the business should just focus on improving its underlying operations," said David Liu, head of research at Above The Index Asset Management Pty Ltd.

-Joyce said that foreign investment was a long-term strategy, and the focus remained on a A$2 billion turnaround program that includes stripping costs, freezing capacity and slashing 5,000 jobs.
+Joyce said that foreign investment was a long-term strategy, and the focus remained on a A$2 billion turnaround programme that includes stripping costs, freezing capacity and slashing 5,000 jobs.

-"We are focused now in the short to medium term on the transformation program," he said.
+"We are focused now in the short to medium term on the transformation programme," he said.
 "We are not actively out there looking for an airline investor."

 Qantas shares were up 7.3 percent in midafternoon trade at A$1.39, a three-month high and the biggest intraday gain in a year.
 The stock reached an all-time high of A$6.05 in 2007 before the global financial crisis hit.